This is the multi-page printable view of this section. Click here to print.

 Input

-To display the defined fields in the values.schema.json file as a form on the screen, set the form field value to true.
+To display the fields defined in the values.schema.json file as a form on the screen, you must set the form field’s value to true.

 Color mode